agntcy/oasf/CONTRIBUTING.md

    - Avoid abbreviations when possible.
      Some exceptions can be made for well-accepted abbreviation like well known acronyms (for example, LLM, AI).
-   - If the attribute can only be related to a `feature` class, prefix its name with the feature's name.
+   - If the attribute can only be related to a `module` class, prefix its name with the module's name.
    - If the attribute is supposed to hold sensitive data such as API keys, use the `env_vars` attribute instead, which enables record publishers to mandate the presence of environment variables holding such sensitive